History of St Denys'

 The Churchyard and Cemetery

-In front if the church, the Yew Tree, supported by poles, is said to be at least 1500 years old, older than the original church.
+In front of the church, the yew tree, supported by poles and chains is said to be at least 1500 years old.
 It is practically hollow and it is a miracle of nature that so much can be supported on so little.
 There are 369 gravestones in the churchyard, the oldest dated 10th November 1702 and there are two dated 1706.
-An area is set aside as a Garden of Remembrance and used for the interment of ashes.To the
+An area is set aside as a Garden of Remembrance and used for the interment of ashes.
+To the south west of the church, The Old Burial Ground contains 619 gravestones as well as a considerable number of unmarked graves.
+In this cemetery is the grave of Sophia Jex-Blake, one of the first women doctors.
+From about 1955 interments have been in the cemetery in Eridge Lane.

 The Registers